-There are legal implications that need to be understood for anyone donating or receiving donated gametes or embryos.
+Legal implications need to be understood for anyone donating or receiving donated gametes or embryos.
 Therefore, carefully read the information presented in this section.

 Egg Donors Australia and City Fertility encourage all individuals/couples to seek independent legal advice before attending the donor program.

-- A donor-conceived person is entitled to know who their genetic parents are, should they want this information, once they turn the age of 18.
+- A donor-conceived person is entitled to know their genetic parents, should they want this information, once they turn 18.
 Therefore, donors must consent to their identifying information being held by City Fertility and the Victorian and New South Wales Central Registers and The Department of Health Western Australia.
 The information includes all medical and family history, identifying information about the gamete donor and the number and gender of persons conceived using the gametes provided by the same gamete donor.
-In the event of being contacted by a person born from donated gametes, City Fertility will make reasonable effort to notify the gamete donor prior to the release of information.
+In the event of being contacted by a person born from donated gametes, City Fertility will reasonably notify the gamete donor before releasing information.